 The asbestos textile industry has been extensively studied due to extreme exposure levels and resulting disease:

-McDonald et al. (1983): Found that textile workers had 2.3 times higher lung cancer mortality than chrysotile miners, despite similar total fiber exposure, attributed to the longer fibers used in textile manufacturing.
+McDonald et al. (1983): Found that textile workers had higher lung cancer mortality than chrysotile miners despite similar total fiber exposure, an observation generally attributed to differences in fiber dimensions in textile manufacturing.

-Berry et al. (2012): Long-term follow-up of British textile workers found mesothelioma cases continuing to occur 50+ years after initial exposure.
+Berry et al. and later updates: Long-term follow-up of British and North American textile cohorts documents mesothelioma cases continuing to occur decades after initial exposure, consistent with the disease’s long latency.

 Manufacturing Processes and Exposure